indiana-university/rivet-source/src/components/file-input/README.md

 For each file input on the page:
 - Use the `[data-upload-wrapper]` attribute to select the file input.
-- Initialize the file input using the selected file input from the previous step (referenced in these instructions as `selectedFileInput`):
+- Initialize the file input using the selected file input from the previous step (referenced as `selectedFileInput`):
     - `const newFileInput = new Rivet.FileInput(selectedFileInput)`

+## Accessibility Requirements

+The Rivet file input is built to follow the WAI-ARIA authoring standards.
+It is marked up with the appropriate ARIA attributes and uses the JavaScript included in rivet.js to implement the keyboard navigation and focus management required to meet the ARIA Authoring Practices standards.
+If you need to create the file input functionality in another framework/library like React, Angular, etc., please ensure that it meets the following accessibility requirements.

+### Focus
+- The file input button should have a visible :focus state

+### Labeling
+- The `input` element should have the attribute `aria-describedby`, which should match the `id` on `div.rvt-file__preview`

+### Keyboard navigation
+- Enter or Space = Activate file input dialog (when focused)